Paria Canyon Backpacking Guide

 Start with this backpacking checklist and desert hiking clothes guide to pack for Paria Canyon.
 In addition to a map and your normal backpacking essentials, there are a few extra gear considerations for canyon hiking.

 The Paria River is cold and full of pebbles so I would not recommend water sandals for this hike.
-Instead, you’ll want to wear tennis shoes or a pair of lightweight, non-waterproof hiking boots with a closed-toe and closed-heel.
+Instead, you’ll want to wear tennis shoes or a pair of lightweight, non-waterproof hiking shoes with a closed-toe and closed-heel.
 Waterproof hiking shoes will fill up with water while non-waterproof ones will allow water to go in and out.
-The Oboz Katabatic (non-waterproof version) are a great option for this hike.
-I also recommend pairing your shoes with some neoprene socks to help keep your feet dry and prevent blisters.
+I wore my Oboz Katabatic (non-waterproof version) and fond them to be a great option for this hike.

 Dry Bags

 On my trip, the water was never more than knee-deep, but the river can be waist-deep after periods of heavy rain.
-In order to keep your essentials dry, you have a couple of options.
-First, you can invest in a few lightweight dry bags, such as these Sea to Summit Lightweight Dry Sacks.
-They come in a variety of sizes, and you can pack your sleeping bag, clothes, and electronics inside.
+In order to keep your essentials dry, you might consider packing your sleeping bag, clothes, and electronics inside some lightweight dry bags.
 Or for a cheaper solution, you could line the inside of your pack with a garbage bag and then pack all of your gear inside of that.

 Trekking Poles